hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

 CacheLib provides several slab rebalancing strategies, they differ in how they choose the *victim AC* and *receiver AC*.
 Here we have a taste of the main idea behind each strategy-we'll dive into details later.

  - **Default strategy**: only interested in allocation failures
-	 - Pick receiver based on *allocation failures*.
+	 - Pick receiver based on *most allocation failures*.
 	 - Pick victim by *max number of slabs (free  +  used).*
  - **LRU Tail Age strategy**: based on tail age
 	 - Pick receiver based on *min tail age*.